Leigh Bardugo: Personal life

-In the acknowledgements section of Six of Crows, Bardugo reveals she has osteonecrosis and sometimes needs to use a cane; this was a source of inspiration for one of the story's six protagonists, master thief and gang boss Kaz Brekker, who uses a cane.
+In the acknowledgments section of Six of Crows, Bardugo reveals she has osteonecrosis and sometimes needs to use a cane; this was a source of inspiration for one of the story's six protagonists, master thief and gang boss Kaz Brekker, who uses a cane.

 Bardugo was a singer in the band Captain Automatic from 2006 to 2007.
-She eloped with her partner of 4 years in January 2022.
+In 2022, she eloped with her partner of four years.